 If I remarried, do I need to include my spouse's income?

-Reader question: If I remarried and filed joint taxes for the past couple of years, do I need to include all income (for me and my spouse) even though my spouse’s income does not support my dependent?
+Reader question: If I remarried and filed joint taxes for the past couple of years, do I need to include all income (for me and my spouse) even though my spouse’s income doesn't support my dependent?

 Yes.
-If you are divorced, the FAFSA is completed using the custodial parent's income.
+If you're divorced, the FAFSA is completed using the custodial parent's income.
 If you have remarried and you are the custodial parent, your spouse's income and assets must be included when reporting financial information.